donet-server/donet/README.md

 The address of the official Matrix channel for Donet development is [#donet:matrix.org](https://matrix.to/#/#donet:matrix.org).

+We also have a Discord community server, which you can join [here!](https://discord.gg/8WRwgve8uC)

 ## Copyright and License

 Copyright © 2023-2025 Donet Authors